-In a war of movement (Bewegungskrieg) it can sometimes be appropriate, especially to avoid loss of contact with the enemy, to detach entirely one or a few squadrons from the mass of the forward units and make them independent.
+In a war of movement (Bewegungskrieg) $\pm 5$ it can sometimes be appropriate, especially to avoid loss of contact with the enemy, to detach entirely one or a few squadrons from the mass of the forward units and make them independent.
 They can then follow the enemy as closely as possible without combat and without regard to the movements of our own units.

 9. An advance guard will seldom be in a position to select its own place of engagement.
-46 It must accept combat where it encounters the enemy.
+It must accept combat where it encounters the enemy.
 The advance guard occupies defiles to hold them open for the passage of the main body and can risk much because it expects rapid support.

 A rear guard, on the other hand, will always seek a strong frontal barrier for its resistance because it seeks no decision, only to gain time.
 It attains this if it forces the enemy to go around its position.
-It
+It is left to its own strength but has the choice of where it wishes to assert itself.
+While the opponent must carry the attack through to completion, the rear guard can break off the engagement as soon as it das found a new support in terrain to the rear.

-X. TACTICAL CONSIDERATIONS 47
+X. TACTICAL CONSIDERATIONS